Howdy Stitching Friends!

-In response to requests for more information about the STATE FLOWER QUILT project, here's a little background and some links for getting on board and getting the goods.
+In response to many requests for more information about my STATE FLOWER QUILT project, here's a little background and some links for getting started on a quilt of your own.

 Last fall (2009), I decided to redo an old quilt pattern that I had in my collection.
-I redrew all the flowers and updated it with new lettering and the two-letter postal abbreviations for each state, reprinted it all--and began stitching.
-The small flower blocks were so prety that I wanted to share them with everyone across the 50 states!
+I redrew all the flowers and updated the design with new lettering and the two-letter postal abbreviations for each state, reprinted it all--and began stitching.
+The small flower blocks were so pretty that I wanted to share them with everyone across the 50 states!
+So . . .
+I started stitching.
+And blogging.
+And sharing the blocks as each was completed.

 TRANSFER PENS and pencils work well for some people.
 I've used both and can tell you there are pros and cons for each.
 Basically, just trace the lines of the pattern and stamp to your fabric with a hot iron.
 I prefer using tracing paper as opposed to just tracing the paper pattern.
 Always do a test run first.
 This will help determine the heat setting and time needed to get a good imprint as this can vary depending on fabric content, etc.